 Okonkwo wants to force the missionaries out of the village for this offense.
 However, the leaders decide that the matter is between the Christian who killed a python and the Egbo gods.
 Okonkwo says this is cowardly and views the clan of Mbanta as womanly, unlike the clan of this fatherland in Umofia.
 But, he furiously explains, if someone comes into his Hut and defecates on the floor, he wouldn’t shut his eyes to it and let it be between the person and gods.
 He had smashed his head.

-When the man who kills Python falls ill and dies, the leaders are satisfied that goods can still fight their own battles, and as a result, they decide not to ostracize the Christian.
+When the man who kills Python falls ill and dies, the leaders are satisfied that goods are still able to fight their own battles, and as a result, they decide not to ostracize the Christian.
 In this chapter, Christians show a willingness to accept everyone, even the bottom of society, and give them the chance to be seen as equals.

 Summary of Chapter 19: